solliancenet/azure-synapse-in-a-day-demos/fraud-detection/README.md

 ### Task 3:  Power BI Report Development

 1. Open the RDP file from the Before the Hands-On Lab section and select **Connect** to access the virtual machine.
-When prompted for credentials, enter `powerbiuser` for the username and the password you chose.
+When prompted for credentials, enter `powerbiuser` for the username and the password you chose, or which were provided to you in your hosted lab environment details.

     ![Connect to a remote host.](media/azure-vm-connect-3.png 'Connect to a remote host')